"She has an infectious energy, eliciting all sorts of emotions from those participating in the performance." gal-dem

 Tara regularly collaborates with other artists, musicians, choreographers and writers.
 She often works with composer and musician Pouya Ehsaei with whom she creates the unusual futuristic music and poetry events From the Lips to the Moon.
 She is part of DARC (Documentation Action Research Collective) alongside Ernst Fischer, Holly Revell, Manuel Vason and Jemima Yong.
 She has created an 8 hour duet performance, Always Already, with Karen Christopher.
 Among her other collaborators are: Setareh Fatehi, 30 Bird, Richard Dedomenici, Sarah Feli and Makan Ashgvari.

 Tara's writing has been published in several peer-reviewed journals and publications.
 Her book Mishandled Archive is published by LADA (2020).
 She completed a PhD at University of Roehampton, London (2020) through which she proposed mishandling as a way to engage with archives through multivocality, pyromania, mythology and web‑archaeography.

-Alongside her practice, Tara teaches performance and theatre to different age groups and has been visiting lecturer at various UK institutions (incl.
+Alongside her creative practice, Tara teaches performance and theatre to different age groups and has been visiting lecturer at various UK institutions (incl.
 Goldsmiths, Central School of Speech and Drama, Roehampton, Kings College) and runs workshops internationally.
 She has mentored several artists at different stages of their career.
 In 2021, she was the first ever resident artist at the United Nations Archives at Geneva.